UX Cambridge 2018 Recap

 - James Lang, who heads up the user research teams for Google’s publisher products, laid out how to focus on impact, rather than quantity, when doing research.
 He went on how to turn insights into products, and how sometimes less research can achieve more.

-- David Hoang, Head of Product Design at One Medical in San Francisco, delivered a thorough workshop on human-centred design leadership that was as insightful as it was funny.
+- David Hoang, Head of Product Design at One Medical in San Francisco, delivered a thorough workshop on human-centered design leadership that was as insightful as it was funny.
 He shared helpful techniques to handle complicated situations in professional relationships and added some personal anecdotes to the mix, making the lessons both interesting and actually stick.

 - The oddly named Maps and Markers by Alissa Briggs, Head of Design at PlanGrid, was quite possibly my favorite talk at the event.
 Alissa shared how she systematically transformed the design team at PlanGrid to both do impactful work and actually be heard by others in the company.
-Along that, she shared their idea of a Vision Map, a tool to follow through on strategic initiatives big and small.
+Along with that, she shared their idea of a Vision Map, a tool to follow through on strategic initiatives big and small.
 All of this knowledge was delivered with a sense of excitement and whit that made the talk something special.

 - All of the Keynotes!
 If I get into each one in detail here this will become really long.
 Yet surprisingly all of the 4 keynotes were big names and great content, so I want to give them a quick shout out.